themichaelyang/programming-fonts/README.md

 - **InconslataGo** is Inconsolata but with straight quotation marks.
 - **SF Mono** isn't included in the repo due to licensing, but can be copied in and installed using the included script on macOS.
 - **Office Code Pro D** is Office Code Pro but with a dotted zero.
 - **Menlo** does not have a license, but should be okay to use.
 It is based on DejaVu Sans Mono, which is also included (and does have a license).
+It is also included by default with macOS, so it does not have to be installed.

-I also recommend taking a look at [**Input**](http://input.fontbureau.com/), which is highly customizable and free to use, but proprietary (which is why it wasn't included in this repo).
+I also recommend taking a look at [**Input**](http://input.fontbureau.com/), which is highly customizable and free for personal use, but proprietary (which is why it wasn't included in this repo).